aakers24/THM/Paths/SOC1/SOC1.md

 * The Agents can also be set to check their configuration against a ruleset for compliance.
 This can be checked against frameworks/standards such as MITRE and NIST.
 This is also run on install by default.

-* As previously noted, the Wazuh agents collects logs and sends those logs to their manager.
+* As previously noted, the Wazuh agents collect logs and send those logs to their manager.
 This works on all operating systems (obviously).
 Wazuh can be configured to grab and send any log.
 E.g.:

     * On Windows, Sysmon can be configured, then Wazuh can be configured to send those Sysmon logs, and the Wazuh manager can be configured to visualize this data.